Talktime with my husband is only Arguments and More Arguments!

 Try to focus on the main issue of disagreement rather than getting trapped in the vicious circle of arguments and fight.
 Learn and accept each other differences in viewpoints and negotiate your way so that both of you feel that you have been heard properly.

 Identify the verbal and nonverbal signs of your spouse becoming angry with disagreement.
 Emphasise his focus on the issue of disagreement and brainstorm solutions to resolve issue then making disagreement into heated fight.

 Avoid criticising, labelling, blaming or accusing your spouse.
 Such unpleasant remarks are hurting for both of you.
 Focus on the issue which needs to be resolved.

 If you are experiencing a troubled relationship with your husband and both of you need to resolve issues, our marital relationship experts can guide you through the process to better your relationship with your husband

-Just click the pink button on the left to consult a relationship psychologist expert
+Just click the GREEN CHAT BOX ON BOTTOM LEFT AND TYPE YOUR MESSAGE on the left to consult a relationship psychologist expert